amirouche/letloop/letloop/okvs.md

-There is several existing databases that expose an interface similar to `okvs`, and even more that use an Ordered Key-Value Store (OKVS) as their backing storage.
+There is several existing databases that expose an interface similar to `okvs`, and even more that use an Ordered Key-Value Store (OKVS) as a backing storage.

-While `okvs` interface is lower-level than the mainstream SQL, it also has the advantage of having less moving pieces, and stems from a well-known datastructure, part of every software engineering curriculum, namely binary trees, it makes `okvs` a good teaching material that has immediate useful applications, including building your own SQL database.
-Last but not least, `okvs` pin the current practice of building databases on top of a similar tool.
+While `okvs` interface is lower-level than the mainstream database that rely on SQL query language, it also has the advantage of having less moving pieces, and stems from a well-known datastructure, part of every software engineering curriculum, namely binary trees. `okvs` is a good teaching material that has immediate useful applications.
+Last but not least, `okvs` pin the current practice of building databases on top of similar tools.

 `okvs` can be used to build many datastructures, called *extensions*.
 Possible extensions of `okvs` are counter, bag, set, and